lzhenn/lzhenn.github.io/_posts/2020-06-27-python-multiprocessing.md

 In the **[Spellcaster!](https://novarizark.github.io/Side%20Projects/#spellcaster)** project, we combined observational analysis data and s2s forecast data to form the forecast inputs.
 By the default scratch code I wrote, the process is very slow.
 For 2000 stations, it took nearly 30 minutes to complete the combination.
-I speculated the bottleneck is in the IO, so here I try to use `multiprocessing` in python to inrease the IO speed.
+I speculated the bottleneck is in the IO, so here I try to use `multiprocessing` in python to increase the IO speed.

 The orginal hotspot code:
 ```python